hjoliver/cylc-doc/src/glossary.rst

    flow front
-      Tasks in the :term:`active window` of the workflow with a common :term:`flow number` comprise the active front of the flow.
+      :term:`Active tasks <active task>`` with a common :term:`flow number` comprise the active front of the flow.

    flow merge
-      When a :term:`flow` tries to spawn a child task and finds an instance with the same task ID already exists in the ``n=0`` :term:`active window`, one merged task will carry both flow numbers forward.
+      If a spawned task encounters another :term:`active task` with the same task ID, the two instances will merge and carry both :term:`flow` numbers forward.

    event
       An event is a milestone in the lifecycle of a :term:`workflow` or